-The 75 Hard challenge is a well-rounded fitness and wellness program that involves five daily tasks that must be completed to a T for a full 75 days.
-There are rules for diet, exercise, water drinking, reading, and documenting your body’s transformation.
+The 75 medium challenge is a more accessible alternative to the popular 75 Hard program.
+It involves five daily tasks that must be completed for a full 75 days, covering diet, exercise, water intake, reading, and documenting your body’s transformation.

 Although the 75 Hard challenge is an incredible program for those with the time, energy, discipline, and fitness level to commit to such a rigorous feat, this 75 day challenge is often too aggressive and intensive for beginners or busy people.